aaudevart/COURSERA-ML_with_TF_certif/README.md

 # COURSERA-ML_with_TF_certif
-MOOC to prepare TF certification
+My notes / MOOC to prepare TF certification

 ## Part 1 - Introduction to TF for AI